artsandmetaphysics/goodlifeodyssey/documents/metamorphoses.md

 > this transformation gave her a new name.
 > ~ (2.917--936)

+The story of Mercury stealing Apollo's cattle is also told in the Homeric Hymn to Dionysus.
+Ovid's version is shorter, and there are differences, but in both there is an old man who betrays the location of the cattle.
+(In Ovid's version the man is less devout and gives away the location confidentially and with little hesitation).
+It is intriguing to see the development of the story over several centuries.

-Minerva visits the goddess Envy to have her enact revenge on irreverent follower:
+Minerva visits the goddess Envy to have her enact revenge on irreverent follower.
+The description of Envy is, even for Ovid, exceptionally vivid:

 > She headed straight to Envy's squalid quarters,
 > black with corruption, hidden deep within